natig4/WeatherDiv/README.md

 ## Features

 Enter a city name or coordinates to get weather information.
-`<br>`
 Displays average temperature for each day of the week over the next 2 weeks.
-`<br>`
 Toggle between Celsius and Fahrenheit.